DakshalP/linki/README.md

 A simple way to store and manage links for online video meetings.
 * Fully encrypted local data storage
-* Ability to store meeting metadata (Ex: recurring every Tuesday)
+* Categorize meetings by day (Ex: Every Tuesday)
-* Categorized meeting dashboard
+* Unify links from different meeting software in one place